tnjyothi/azure-content/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-dotnet.md

 ## Create your policies

 In Azure AD B2C, every user experience is defined by a [policy](active-directory-b2c-reference-policies.md).
-This code sample contains three identity experiences: sign up, sign in, and edit profile.
+This code sample contains three identity experiences: sign up, sign in,Unified signupsignin and edit profile .
 You need to create one policy of each type, as described in the [policy reference article](active-directory-b2c-reference-policies.md#how-to-create-a-sign-up-policy).
 When you create the three policies, be sure to:

 - Choose **User ID sign-up** or **Email sign-up** in the identity providers blade.
 - Choose the **Display name** and other sign-up attributes in your sign-up policy.